-EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY3

 This document updates the 1999 goals and objectives for the Lake Ontario fish community established by the Great Lakes Fishery Commission's (GLFC) Lake Ontario Committee (LOC).
-The document also confirms commitment to A Joint Strategic Plan for the Management of Great Lakes Fisheries and outlines common principles guiding the development and implementation of fish community objectives.
-A description of the Lake Ontario ecosystem and food web organizes the fish community into three components for which fish community objectives and status/trend indicators are specified; the nearshore, offshore pelagic, and deep pelagic and offshore benthic zones.
-Alewife is the dominant fish species in Lake Ontario and their response to ecological change and fisheries management actions has the potential to change the structure and function of the Lake Ontario food web.
-Other potentially major influences on the food web, largely outside of the control of fish management agencies, are nutrient inputs, invasive species, and climate change.
-The goal of fisheries management is to provide sustainable benefits to humans through the use of fish for food, recreation, culture, ecological function and aesthetics by sustaining or increasing the abundance of desirable fish.
-Public consultation clearly indicates support for both a diversity of salmon and trout fisheries, dominated by trophysized Chinook Salmon, and protection and restoration of native species.
+The document also confirms commitment to A Joint Strategic Plan for Management of Great Lakes Fisheries (GLFC 2007) and outlines common principles guiding the development and implementation of fish community objectives.
+A description of the Lake Ontario ecosystem and food web organizes the fish community into three components for which fish community objectives and status/trend indicators are specified: the nearshore, offshore pelagic, and deep pelagic and offshore benthic zones.
+Alewife (see Appendix A: Common and Scientific Names of Fish and Invertebrates) for an alphabetical list of common fish and invertebrates names and their corresponding scientific names) is the dominant fish species in Lake Ontario, and their response to ecological change and fisheries-management actions has the potential to change the structure and function of the Lake Ontario food web.
+Other potentially major influences on the food web, largely outside of the control of fish-management agencies, are nutrient inputs, invasive species, and climate change.
+The goal of fisheries management is to provide sustainable benefits to humans through the use of fish for food, recreation, culture, ecological function, and aesthetics by sustaining or increasing the abundance of desirable fish.
+Public consultation clearly indicates support for both a diversity of salmon and trout, dominated by trophy-sized Chinook Salmon, and protection and restoration of native species.
 The LOC acknowledges that managing for Alewife numbers to sufficiently support Chinook Salmon may limit restoration of some native species to their full potential.
 The Lake Ontario ecosystem is a mix of native and non-native species and has remained very resilient during the last 25 years.
-Despite an onslaught of invasions and rapid ecosystem change, Lake Ontario has provided a diversity of fish related benefits.
+Despite an onslaught of invasions and rapid ecosystem change, Lake Ontario has provided a diversity of fishrelated benefits.
 The LOC believes that maintaining a modest approach to stocking a diversity of trout and salmon species, the implementation of regulations to sustain a diverse mix of fisheries, continued efforts to protect and restore native species, and investing in monitoring and science-based assessment to understand ecosystem change are the best management strategies to ensure continuation of current and future benefits.
 The fish community objectives outlined here are, however, implicitly adaptive and will be subject to frequent review and change as the ecosystem evolves and our understanding of it improves.